selimslab/selimslab.github.io/_NOTES/business/how-to-gain-wealth.md

 ---
 title: How to Get Rich (without getting lucky)
-tags: skills
+tags: sk
 ---

 From the Almanack of Naval Ravikant

 ---

 Seek wealth, not money or status.

 Wealth is having assets that earn while you sleep.

 Money is how we transfer time and wealth.

 Status is your place in the social hierarchy.

 ---

 Ignore people playing status games.

 You’re not going to get rich renting out your time.
 You must own equity - a piece of a business - to gain your financial freedom.

 Play long term games with long term people.

 Play iterated games

 ---